 Can you make odd sizes and colours?

 To an extent, I suppose.
 I don’t do picture discs, lurid colours or sparkly finish records like some other people.
 I’m more interested in making damned good sounding records that people can actually play and repeatedly enjoy, rather than crappy sounding novelty items.
 As things stand I can make discs in black, transparent and now (thanks to a new source) solid white.
-Black discs come in both 1.5mm and 2mm thickness, clear and white 2mm only.
+Black discs come in both 1.5mm and 2mm thickness, clear and white 2mm only right now.

 You said early on they aren’t necessarily a ‘cheap’ option.
 I just looked at the prices… you weren’t kidding, were you?